alessandracosta8/Sgrunt-Social-Full-Stack-Django-project/README.md

 # Sgrunt Social

-Sgrunt social is a social network dedicated to share news and articles and allow the users to share their opinion and ideas about it.
-The app is targeted to towards people that enjoy commenting and sharing their ideas about what is going on in the world.
+Sgrunt Social is a social network dedicated to sharing news and articles and allowing users to share their opinion and ideas about it.
+The app is targeted toward people that enjoy commenting and sharing their ideas about what is going on in the world.

-The name of the app comes from the tipical expression from classic comic books, when the carachters wanted to express their disappointment.
+The name of the app comes from the typical expression from classic comic books when the characters wanted to express their disappointment.

 The live link can be found here - [Sgrunt Social](https://sgrunt-social.herokuapp.com/)